Big Ed Tree Trail: 0.2 miles (0.3 km) round trip

 Great Big Pine Cones: If you see enormous pine cones, 10 inches or more in length, scattered about the trail, they'll be from Sugar Pines (Pinus lambertiana).
 Giant Sequoia cones are only a couple inches long, about 800 times smaller than a typical mature sequoia by length/height.
 For the same ratio to hold in humans, the mother carrying a fertilized egg (about 2 millimeters across after three weeks) would need to be around 60 feet tall.
 And when you consider that a pine cone isn't actually a fertilized egg, but a spiky container for much smaller seeds, something that doesn't really have a good human equivalent - there are some practical differences between trees and people, it turns out - then our putative mother would really need to be around 300 feet tall.

 Driving Directions: Nelder Grove is off Road 632, also known as Sky Ranch Road.
 You'll find it 10 miles (16 km) south of Yosemite Park's south entrance.
 If you're approaching from the south, it's 4 miles (6.4 km) north of the intersection of highways 41 and 49 in Oakhurst.

 Once you're on Road 632, stay on it for just under 7 miles (11 km), until you reach a signed left turn to the Nelder Grove just as the pavement ends.
 Take the left turn and travel just over a mile (1.6 km) until the road forks.
-There's a sign at the fork that appears to indicate that Nelder Grove is to the right, but it's actually the Nelder Grove Campground that's off in that direction.
-What the sign calls "Shadow of the Giants", half a mile to your left, is your destination.
-Once you reach the grove you'll find a sign and a short but steepish and rutted driveway leading to the parking lot and trailhead.
+Turn left for the Shadow of the Giants trail or right for the other four trails.
+If you're going to the Shadow of the Giants, watch for the sign and a short but steepish and rutted driveway, half a mile along, that leads to the parking lot and trailhead.